Yashvi-Sharma/CCSNscore/README.md

 - `AUGLIMIT` specifies the number of fake samples to be generated per specified type
 - `AUGMENT` If true the fake samples are used in training
 - `AUGMENT_CONSTANT` If `AUGMENT` is true, the number of samples per specified type are equalized to this number by augmenting with fake samples.
+- `OVERWRITE` If true, the traindata.json and testdata.json files are overwritten.

+For each label, one binary classifier model is trained.
+Below are the training parameters:
+- `EPOCHS` specifies the number of epochs to train the model
+- `BATCHSIZE` specifies the batch size for training
+- `LEARNING_RATE` specifies the learning rate for the optimizer
+- `PATIENCE` specifies the number of epochs to wait before early stopping
+- `NOSHOWPLOTS` If true, the plots are not shown after testing the model

+By default the trained models are saved in the `OUTPUT_DIR` with the format 'RT_{modelname}' where modelname is the name of the binary classifiers from `MODEL` key.

+If only running in test mode, the `TRAINED_MODELPATH` key can be used to specify the path to the trained models.
+If the key is not set or is set to None the code will look for default named models.

-For each label there is one binary classifier model.
-The final predictions are decided based on the predictions of all the parallel binary classifiers. if any two classifier probabilities are too close to each other, the sample is labeled ambiguous.
-Each binary classifier model has channels for multiple inputs, `CHANNELS` key allows you to choose which inputs to use per classifier.
+The final predictions are decided based on the predictions of all the parallel binary classifiers.
+The models output a probability of sample being in that class, and a uncertainty on that probability (using MC dropout).
+If difference in any probabilities from top two classifiers are within the sum of their uncertainties, the sample is labeled ambiguous.

 ```